Change Research/ CNBC Poll: July 26-26, 2020

 Over the past weeks we have seen the Biden campaign unveil their economic pillars – and they are appropriately focused on undermining Trump’s advantage on jobs.
 Presently, 30% of battleground voters and 29% nationally are very familiar with those plans; another 46% in the battleground and 48% nationally are somewhat familiar.

-Governance in battleground states
+GOP governance in states

 The preference for Democratic leadership on COVID-19 is clear when you see voters’ reactions to the way their governors are handling COVID-19.
 Republican Governors who have listened to the President on COVID-19 are underwater in the handling of the virus, while majorities approve of the way their governor is handling the outbreak in states governed by Democratic Governors.